By ·Updated July 2026

 What ties Des Moines's roasting scene together

 Des Moines is one of those quietly deep coffee markets that doesn't make the national conversation because the elders don't try to.
 Friedrichs has been roasting on University Avenue for 35 years.
 Zanzibar's has been roasting on Ingersoll for 33 years and woman-owned the entire way.
 Horizon Line landed in the West End Artist District in 2017 with Daily Coffee News press attached.
 Black Silo built a statewide grocery footprint out of an Altoona garage.
 Coffalo runs the country's most charming bicycle-delivery roastery from a West Des Moines basement.
 Kingman holds the metro micro-roaster lane.
-Four of the six ship nationally — the other two are deliberately local.
+Wake Up Iowa crossed the state from Iowa City to open a north-side espresso bar, Capital City roasts to order a few doors from Black Silo in Altoona, and Corazon runs an organic program in Valley Junction.
+Six of the nine ship nationally — the other three are deliberately local.
 There's no single Des Moines coffee identity, and that's exactly what makes the bench work.

 The Des Moines coffee roasters worth paying attention to are owner-operated, neighborhood-tied, and selling directly to a customer base they can name.
-Browse all 6 on the Des Moines city directory page, or open the Explore map to see how Des Moines fits into the broader Iowa coffee scene — Iowa has 42 indie roasters statewide, with Des Moines as the densest specialty corridor and the eastern Iowa Cedar Rapids–Iowa City corridor as the second cluster.
+This metro set spans Des Moines proper plus Altoona and West Des Moines; browse the Des Moines roasters on the city directory page, or open the Explore map to see how Des Moines fits into the broader Iowa coffee scene — Iowa has 56 indie roasters statewide, with Des Moines as the densest specialty corridor and the eastern Iowa Cedar Rapids–Iowa City corridor as the second cluster.
 Not sure where to start?
 Take the quiz for a roaster matched to your taste profile.

 Frequently Asked Questions